 For too long, mbas have been the filmstars of business qualifications and apprenticeships the reality-show contestants: mbas are seen as glamorous and prestigious, while apprenticeships are viewed as a second-rate alternative to tertiary education (with regular university degrees somewhere in between).
-This attitude about the value of in-work training compared to fancy degrees is backed up by statistics: in 2016 the Institute of Public Policy Research found that more than 90 per cent of British 18 to 24-year-olds believe that university is a better option than an apprenticeship.
-It’s a worrying perception; according to the UK’s Open University, it has contributed to a skills gap in the UK that costs companies £6.3bn (€7.1bn) every year on, for example, recruitment fees and efforts to train employees who have inadequate skills for the job at hand.
+This attitude about the value of in-work training compared to degrees is backed up by statistics: in 2017 research by not-for-profit organisation Investors in People found that 62 per cent of young British people would rather do A-levels or go to university instead of an apprenticeship.
+It’s a worrying perception; according to the UK’s Open University, it has contributed to a skills gap in the UK that costs companies £6.3bn (€7.1bn) every year on, for example, recruitment fees and training.

 The coronavirus pandemic has brought the urgent need for skilled workers into sharp focus.
 The UK government identified as vital in the fight against the virus healthcare workers and education professionals, among others.
 “Many of the crucial skills needed for these roles have been built through quality further education and training programmes, including apprenticeships,” says David Phillips, managing director at the educational organisation City & Guilds in London.